ryvoxr/notebook/school/college/princeton-questions.md

 Having navigated through different stages of your career, what did you find were the most valuable skills and qualities that a student should develop during their undergraduate studies.

+I had one final question for you.
+As a canidate, in which areas do I have room for improvement and in where do you feel I am strong?